keniets/kenietsmap/README.md

 - JS folder is for business logic of the app
 - basic folder where the maps locate is /www/json Subfolders of json folder are map folders
-- configuratr.js is a script which compiles the app by performing of "npm run build"
+- configuratr.js is a script which compiles the app by performing of `npm run build`

-5.Notifications
+## 5.Notifications

 To add some labels to a map, define it as labels.geojson and put into a map subfolder.
 Then run "npm run build" and use variable _labels in any place of your application.